 This Description offers details on camping in the Dragoons, but outside of the established Cochise Stronghold Campground.
 All of the locations below can be accessed with a regular-clearance passenger car IF the roads are dry.

 *** Please understand the MVUMs ***

-We found the west side of the Dragoon Mountains to be more picturesque and offered more solitude for camping.
-For tent-camping we recommend one of several sites along the loop made by Forest Road 4804 off of Forest Road 687.
-The sites offer both shade and sun and there's privacy between the sites.
-Note that there's one section of this loop where you'll find climbers parked and practicing so you might want to avoid that site.
+We found the Dragoon Mountains' west side to be more picturesque and offered more solitude for camping.
+For tent-camping, we recommend one of several sites along the loop made by Forest Road 4804 off of Forest Road 687.
+The sites offer both shade and sun, and there's privacy between the sites.
+Note that there's one section of this loop where you'll find climbers parked and practicing, so you might want to avoid that site.

 For RV-ers, there are several "pull-through" sites along Forest Road 687 before reaching the creek created by the drainage of Slavin Gulch.
 Not all of them offer shade (which is just fine in the winter and cooler months), but most offer views of both the west side of the Dragoons and the valley to the west.

 There is no fee to either tent-camp or RV on the west side, and you can stay in one spot for up to 14 days.
 Water was found in the creek mentioned above, but, to our knowledge, there were no other reliable water sources nearby.
 There are also no facilities in these camping areas.
 However, the town of Tombstone is only about 30 minutes away (west, on Route 80) if you need basic provisions.